midu16/grafana_backup/README.md

 # grafana_backup
 Service to ensure that Grafana datasources and dashboards are backed up.

-##
+## The purpose

+The scope of the project is to export, manage and administrate in a more automatic way the Grafana Dashboards and Datasources of a specific Grafana instance.
+This purpose is achieved into a dynamic and robust software solution that provides zero dependencies to the system.

 The service is running it can be easly manged by monit or systemd.
-The service should run all the time, but the backup would be done once a week.
+The service should run all the time, but the backup would be done once a week based on the ``` --days``` parameter value.

 ## How to run the solution:
 ```

-$ grafana_backup --host http://localhost:3000 --api-key 'eyJrIjoiaDhuazQ0aXdiZmFjMFFXWHlGOTVLcnlxMDFyVFlmWnoiLCJuIjoidGVzdCIsImlkIjoxfQ==' --path '/appl/backup/grafana-backup-exports'
+$ grafana_backup --host http://localhost:3000 --api-key 'eyJrIjoiaDhuazQ0aXdiZmFjMFFXWHlGOTVLcnlxMDFyVFlmWnoiLCJuIjoidGVzdCIsImlkIjoxfQ==' --path '/appl/backup/grafana-backup-exports' --ssl-verify <optional> --auto-cleanup <optional> --days <optional>

 ```
-## cli-help
+## Command Line help structure
 ```
 $ grafana_backup --help
-usage: main.py [-h] [-p PATH] [-k API_KEY] [-v] [-hs HOST]
+usage: grafana_backup.py [-h] [-p PATH] [-k API_KEY] [-v] [-hs HOST] [-ssl SSL_VERIFY] [-ac AUTO_CLEANUP] [-days BACKUP_DAYS]

 Process design for Back-up the Grafana dashboards and datasources - Mihai IDU 2021